khakhalin/carsharing101/02_relocations.md

 Above is a version of the same graph as before, but for a scenario where cars are very expensive (50 rather than 20 €/day in CM2 costs), but the relocations are very cheap (3 rather than 20 €/relo, accounting for electricity costs and amortization, see Appendix).
 The non-linear dip for small stations is gone; there is still a clear threshold, but this threshold is now way smaller, at 4 rather than 8 rentals a day (one direction).
 In other words:

 > [!TIP]
-> If autonomous relocations ever become available, they will make free-floating car-sharing more profitable, and more accessible, as operators will be able to cover smaller, less popular stations.
+> If autonomous relocations ever become available, they will make car-sharing more profitable and accessible, even if they are not allowed to transport humans!
+That's because we will be able to offer smaller, less popular stations by performing cheap relocations at night.

-# 2.2 Several stations
+# 2.2 Draft relocation algorithm

-🔥 ADD CLEAR CONCLUSIONS EVERYWHERE HERE, AS RIGHT NOW IT"S RATHER CONFUSING

-Before we upgrade our models from one location to a set of several locations, lets talk some more about the logic of relocations.
+Before we move from one to several locations, lets talk a bit about the logic of relocations.
 To perform a relocation, both in real life and in the model, we need to find the best car to relocate, and a good destination to move it to (a station, a zone, a parking spot, or a certain position deep within the city).
 Let us assume that our goal here is to maximize profits (as opposed to, for example, promoting our services, undercutting competition, or achieving a certain level of customer experience).
 Let's also agree that we are going to maximize these profits by maximizing revenue: we don't want cars to stand idly in some forgotten side alleys without serving customers; we want them to be rented again and again, as often as possible.
 (In real life we may also be concerned about reducing losses, such as vandalism and theft, or by optimising costs, such car cleanness, recharging and refueling etc., but for the sake of this exercise let us ignore everything except the profits received from rentals).)

 Under these assumptions, the task of maximising profits is roughtly equivalent to the task of minimizing the average idle time for the city.
 Every time the car is idling without bing rest, we are potentially incurring an opportunity cost, as somewhere in a different part of a city a customer may be looking for a car, and not finding any.
 We can therefore try to find a car that is idling in a low-demand zone, and move it to an empty or nearly-empty high-demand zone.
 Or even better, we can try to estimate the expected boost in CM1 from this move, and only perform those moves for which the expected CM1 boost is higher than the relocation cost.